 We continue applying Community Relations Plans during facility operations, in addition to providing significant tax payments to local jurisdictions and supporting causes through sponsorships, donations, and Community Benefit Programs.

-In 2018, our operational facilities in the U.S. and Canada spent nearly $8 million dollars on Community Relations and Community Benefit Programs.
+Our operational facilities in the U.S. and Canada spent nearly $8 million dollars on Community Relations and Community Benefit Programs in 2018 and approximately 5.6 million in 2019.

 We rely on our Community Management System (CMS) to provide a programmatic framework for engagement and giving activities at operating facilities, and our Facility Managers and Site Logistics Coordinators participate in training on the CMS.